davidcoallier/nerian.github.com/_posts/2011-5-14-stackoverflow-careers.markdown

 <a href='http://careers.stackoverflow.com/nerian'>http://careers.stackoverflow.com/nerian</a>

-PD: I have 5 invitations left, if you want one post comment below with your email address
+PD: I have 5 invitations left, if you want one post a comment below with your email address